 How do I contact the Secretariat of the Poseidon Principles Association?

-Please send any questions to the Secretariat at:
+Please send any questions to the Secretariat to:

 The Poseidon Principles were developed in recognition financial institutions’ role in promoting responsible environmental stewardship throughout the maritime value chain.
 They are an initiative unique to ship finance and bridge climate change commitments set out by the International Maritime Organization (IMO) as well as the expanding environmental expectations of financial institutions.